Skip to main content

 UnitedHealth | Change Healthcare Data Breach Investigation

-The Lyon Firm is investigating the confirmed cyberattack on the UnitedHealth subsidiary Optum and it’s Change Healthcare payment network.
+The Lyon Firm is investigating the confirmed cyberattack on the UnitedHealth subsidiary Optum and its Change Healthcare payment network.
 The major disruption could result in millions of patients unable to access medications, and could likely result in a widespread data breach incident.
 Contact our data breach lawyers to review your claims.

 What Happened at UnitedHealth?